doug-martin/nestjs-query/documentation/docs/persistence/mongoose/custom-service.md

 title: Custom Service
 ---

-To create a custom query service to add your own methods to you can extend the `SequelizeQueryService`.
+To create a custom query service to add your own methods to you can extend the `MongooseQueryService`.

 ```ts title="todo-item.service.ts"
 import { QueryService } from '@nestjs-query/core';